Contracts and Leases

 - Contracts related to the purchase of tangible goods are handled in Procurement.

-Departmental representatives should always check with the Assistant to the Vice Chancellor for Administrative Services before signing contracts.
+Departmental representatives should always check with the Assistant to the Vice Chancellor for Finance and Administration before signing contracts.

-- Forms should be completed in full (with as much specificity as possible), printed out in triplicate, and all three copies signed by the other party first.
+- Forms should be completed in full (with as much specificity as possible), printed out , and signed by the other party first.

-- All three copies should then be sent to the Assistant to the Vice Chancellor for Administrative Services for execution on behalf of the University.
-Administrative Services will retain one copy and return two to the department, one for the other party and one for departmental records.
+- The contract should then be sent to the Assistant to the Vice Chancellor for Finance and Administration for execution on behalf of the University.
+Finance and Administration will retain one copy and return a copy to the department.

-- When processing a payment, attach a photocopy of the fully-signed agreement to the Non-PO voucher before sending it to Financial Services.
+- When processing a payment, attach a photocopy of the fully-signed agreement to the Non-PO voucher before sending it to the Accounts Payable (AP) Shared Services Center.

 - Contracts for services costing $500 or less do not require a formal signed agreement and may be handled within the department on the basis of a letter agreement, honorarium agreement or e-mail exchange with the other party.

-- Financial Services does not require backup documentation for such a transaction.
+- AP Shared Services does not require backup documentation for such a transaction.
 However, the purpose of the payment, including pertinent details such as dates of service, etc., should be clearly spelled out on the face of the voucher.

-The Assistant to the Vice Chancellor for Administrative Services reviews contracts and coordinates with the UM General Counsel's Office when necessary to resolve issues.
-Any contracts handled by Administrative Services are centrally archived.
+The Assistant to the Vice Chancellor for Finance and Administration reviews contracts and coordinates with the UM General Counsel's Office when necessary to resolve issues.
+Any contracts handled by Finance and Administration are centrally archived.

 Signature authority on contracts is reserved for the Chancellor, or those to whom the Chancellor has specifically delegated signature authority (Collected Rules and Regulations 70.010).
-For contracts handled through Administrative Services, the Vice Chancellor, and in most cases, the Assistant to the Vice Chancellor have been delegated signature authority.
+For contracts handled through Finance and Administration, the Vice Chancellor, and in most cases, the Assistant to the Vice Chancellor have been delegated signature authority.
 Any other signature is considered invalid, unless a specific delegation of signature authority has been received from the Chancellor in writing.

 This form is used for a very short-term (one or two day) appearance for the purposes of giving a lecture, presenting a seminar, facilitating a meeting, etc. >>Download form